-UML can be described as the successor of object oriented analysis and design.
+UML can be described as the successor of object-oriented (OO) analysis and design.

 An object contains both data and methods that control the data.
 The data represents the state of the object.
-A class describes an object and they also form hierarchy to model real world system.
-The hierarchy is represented as inheritance and the classes can also be associated in different manners as per the requirement.
+A class describes an object and they also form a hierarchy to model the real-world system.
+The hierarchy is represented as inheritance and the classes can also be associated in different ways as per the requirement.

-The objects are the real world entities that exist around us and the basic concepts like abstraction, encapsulation, inheritance, polymorphism all can be represented using UML.
+Objects are the real-world entities that exist around us and the basic concepts such as abstraction, encapsulation, inheritance, and polymorphism all can be represented using UML.

-So UML is powerful enough to represent all the concepts exists in object oriented analysis and design.
-UML diagrams are representation of object oriented concepts only.
-So before learning UML, it becomes important to understand OO concepts in details.
+UML is powerful enough to represent all the concepts that exist in object-oriented analysis and design.
+UML diagrams are representation of object-oriented concepts only.
+Thus, before learning UML, it becomes important to understand OO concept in detail.

-Following are some fundamental concepts of object oriented world:
+Following are some fundamental concepts of the object-oriented world −

-Encapsulation: Encapsulation is the mechanism of binding the data together and hiding them from outside world.
+Encapsulation − Encapsulation is the mechanism of binding the data together and hiding them from the outside world.

-Inheritance: Inheritance is the mechanism of making new classes from existing one.
+Inheritance − Inheritance is the mechanism of making new classes from existing ones.

 OO Analysis and Design

-Object Oriented analysis can be defined as investigation and to be more specific it is the investigation of objects.
+OO can be defined as an investigation and to be more specific, it is the investigation of objects.
 Design means collaboration of identified objects.

-So it is important to understand the OO analysis and design concepts.
-Now the most important purpose of OO analysis is to identify objects of a system to be designed.
+Thus, it is important to understand the OO analysis and design concepts.
+The most important purpose of OO analysis is to identify objects of a system to be designed.
 This analysis is also done for an existing system.
 Now an efficient analysis is only possible when we are able to start thinking in a way where objects can be identified.
-After identifying the objects their relationships are identified and finally the design is produced.
+After identifying the objects, their relationships are identified and finally the design is produced.

-So the purpose of OO analysis and design can described as:
+The purpose of OO analysis and design can described as −

 Identifying the objects of a system.

-Make a design which can be converted to executables using OO languages.
+Making a design, which can be converted to executables using OO languages.

 There are three basic steps where the OO concepts are applied and implemented.
 The steps can be defined as

-Now the above three points can be described in details:
+The above three points can be described in detail as −

-During object oriented analysis the most important purpose is to identify objects and describing them in a proper way.
-If these objects are identified efficiently then the next job of design is easy.
+During OO analysis, the most important purpose is to identify objects and describe them in a proper way.
+If these objects are identified efficiently, then the next job of design is easy.
 The objects should be identified with responsibilities.
 Responsibilities are the functions performed by the object.
 Each and every object has some type of responsibilities to be performed.
-When these responsibilities are collaborated the purpose of the system is fulfilled.
+When these responsibilities are collaborated, the purpose of the system is fulfilled.

-The second phase is object oriented design.
-During this phase emphasis is given upon the requirements and their fulfilment.
-In this stage the objects are collaborated according to their intended association.
-After the association is complete the design is also complete.
+The second phase is OO design.
+During this phase, emphasis is placed on the requirements and their fulfilment.
+In this stage, the objects are collaborated according to their intended association.
+After the association is complete, the design is also complete.

-The third phase is object oriented implementation.
-In this phase the design is implemented using object oriented languages like Java, C++ etc.
+The third phase is OO implementation.
+In this phase, the design is implemented using OO languages such as Java, C++, etc.

-UML is a modeling language used to model software and non software systems.
-Although UML is used for non software systems the emphasis is on modeling object oriented software applications.
-Most of the UML diagrams discussed so far are used to model different aspects like static, dynamic etc. Now what ever be the aspect the artifacts are nothing but objects.
+UML is a modeling language used to model software and non-software systems.
+Although UML is used for non-software systems, the emphasis is on modeling OO software applications.
+Most of the UML diagrams discussed so far are used to model different aspects such as static, dynamic, etc. Now whatever be the aspect, the artifacts are nothing but objects.

 If we look into class diagram, object diagram, collaboration diagram, interaction diagrams all would basically be designed based on the objects.

-So the relation between OO design and UML is very important to understand.
+Hence, the relation between OO design and UML is very important to understand.
 The OO design is transformed into UML diagrams according to the requirement.
-Before understanding the UML in details the OO concepts should be learned properly.
-Once the OO analysis and design is done the next step is very easy.
-The input from the OO analysis and design is the input to the UML diagrams.
+Before understanding the UML in detail, the OO concept should be learned properly.
+Once the OO analysis and design is done, the next step is very easy.
+The input from OO analysis and design is the input to UML diagrams.